HERBCOIN (HERB) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 HERBCOIN Historical Price

-According to the latest data gathered on HERBCOIN live price page, the current price of HERBCOIN is 0.200289USD.
-The circulating supply of HERBCOIN(HERB) is 92.31M HERB , giving it a market capitalization of $18.49M.
+According to the latest data gathered on HERBCOIN live price page, the current price of HERBCOIN is 0.261628USD.
+The circulating supply of HERBCOIN(HERB) is 92.31M HERB , giving it a market capitalization of $24.15M.

 The HERBCOIN Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of HERB based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.